 - Location: Nevada

-Drivers Training in NevadaCompare Car Insurance Rates in 3 Easy Steps
+Drivers Training in NevadaCompare Car Insurance Rates in 3 Steps

 Once you've completed your classroom driving instruction and turned 15 1/2 years old, you will then be eligible to apply for your learner's permit and begin your behind-the-wheel experience.
-No more talking about driving (well, maybe a little)―it's time to put your knowledge into practice.
+It's time to put your knowledge into practice.

 Nevada requires beginning drivers to log at least 50 hours of driving experience before applying for a regular driver license.
 If you weren't able to take a driving instruction class because no class was offered within 30 miles of your home, you'll have to make up for it by logging at least 100 hours of behind-the-wheel experience.
 No matter what your hourly requirement is, at least 10 of those hours must be at night.

-To keep track of your hours, use the Beginning Driver Experience Log, available for download in PDF format.
+To keep track of your hours, use the Beginning Driver Experience Log (Form DLD 130), available for download in PDF format.

-According to a national insurance association, inexperience is the number one cause of teen car accidents.
-When you're a beginning driver, every situation is a new one, and lots of driving situations require split-second decisions and a clear head.
+According to a national insurance association, inexperience is leading cause of teen car accidents.
+When you're a beginning driver, every situation is new, and lots of driving situations require split-second decisions and a clear head.

 Most of that comes with time and practice.
 Get as much driving practice as you can with your learner's permit.
 To make the most of your training time, drive in as many different situations as you can, including early morning, different weather conditions, and on a variety of public roads.